SeanSnake93/Project_2/README.md

 #### Creating a *Shebang* git push

-In the SHH terminal on Visual Studio I created a ".sh (shell file)" called "gitpush.sh".
-The idea is that I can use this file to automate a lot of the Git Push process for me.
-By clicking the "Add File" icon I can create the file called "gitpush.sh" and begin to edit.
+In the SHH terminal on Visual Studio I created a `.sh` (shell file) called `gitpush.sh`.
+The idea is that I can use this file to automate my `git push` process for me.
+By clicking the `Add File` icon I can create the file called `gitpush.sh` and begin to edit.

 | Code Input *- Visual Studio*                                  | Output                                                     |
 | :------------------------------------------------------------ | :--------------------------------------------------------- |
 | *#!/usr/bun/env bash*<br /><br />*git add .*<br /><br />*git commit -m "Shebang Commit"*<br /><br />*git push* |                   |
 | ctrl + s                                                      | {Save Changes}                                             |

 Now the file has been created with the following commands inside I want to run it.
-The file as it stands hold has **Read** and **Write** permissions but to use this as a Shebang we need to enable the **Exicute** permissions.
+The file as it stands hold has **Read** and **Write** permissions but to use this as a Shebang I need to enable the **Exicute** permissions.

 This can be doen a couple of ways.<br />
 By using the command...